EHA Kick-off Grants

 - Career plan

 *References will not count towards the 3-page maximum but should be limited to a 1-page max.

 - Signed Supervisor Letter of Support, stating how the project differs from the supervisor's focus, max 2-pgs.

-- Statement from the Institute representative accepting EHA’s terms and conditions- max 1-pg.
+- Statement from the Institute representative clearly accepting EHA’s terms and conditions- max 1-page.

-- PhD students need to submit proof of host lab for the project and confirmation of PostDoc enrolment.
+- PhD students (in their final year) need to submit proof of host lab for the project and confirmation of PostDoc enrolment.